MCJack123/ccfs/README.md

 FUSE filesystem for ComputerCraft using the [CraftOS-PC raw mode protocol](https://www.craftos-pc.cc/docs/rawmode) over WebSockets.

 ## Compiling
+Requires Poco and libfuse, with a C++14 compliant compiler.

 `make` should do the trick on Linux systems.
 Some tweaking may be necessary for some systems (e.g. changing GCC to Clang).

 ## Usage